 OnyX – OnyX is a freeware app that gets lots of love in the Apple community.
 Personally, I feel it’s best for power users and techies.
 Unlike cleaning software primarily designed for non-tech users, you’ll probably have a hard time using OnyX.
 Its user interface looks quite different from the other apps reviewed here, with lots of checkboxes and buttons to click.
 It’s powerful, can do the job for you, and offers a number of other utilities; however, I find it’s not best for me.

 Just a side note: It definitely caught my nerve when my MacBook froze up for about ten seconds while the app verified my startup disk.
-During that time, I couldn’t even move the cursor until a pop-up window said, “The disk has been verified, the startup disk appears to be OK.”
+During that time, I couldn’t even move the cursor until a pop-up window said, “The disk has been verified, and the startup disk appears to be OK.”
 Though OnyX had an important disclaimer about this freeze, users who don’t carefully read the disclaimer might think the issue was permanent and give their Mac a hard reboot.
-OnyX supports all versions of OS X and macOS, including latest 10.13 High Sierra.
+OnyX supports all versions of OS X and macOS, including the latest Monterey.

-AppCleaner - Like its name indicates, AppCleaner is a utility specially designed to help users clean unwanted apps and related files associated with those apps.
-It’s quite similar to the “Uninstaller” feature in CleanMyMac 3; however, CleanMyMac shows you a complete list of apps installed on your Mac, while AppCleaner doesn’t.
+AppCleaner – As its name indicates, AppCleaner is a utility specially designed to help users clean unwanted apps and related files associated with those apps.
+It’s quite similar to the “Uninstaller” feature in CleanMyMac; however, CleanMyMac shows you a complete list of apps installed on your Mac, while AppCleaner doesn’t.